aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Apple Inc's Xcode Integrated Development Environment (IDE) {Anonymous:3QN3N1hm} is the orthodox application for developing applications for Apple machines.
 LandgateAPITest's iOS app was entirely built in Xcode version 7.3.

 ## Results

+Location tests do not have perfect accuracy.
+This lead to some aberations in distance and speed calculations, most notably a test with a speed over 120m/s (over 430Km/h).